IT/PPS 04.11 - Information Technology Division Unplanned Service Interruption Communication

-Otherwise, appropriate communication can include an email or other broadly distributed communication mechanisms such as social media, webpage content via the IT Service Dashboard, push notification via the TXST Mobile app, or other appropriate communication methods.
+Otherwise, appropriate communication can include an email or other broadly distributed communication mechanisms, such as social media, webpage content via the IT Service Dashboard, push notification via the TXST mobile app, or other appropriate communication methods.

-ITAC shall ensure that a draft email message that can be quickly and easily edited by an Information Technology Council (ITC) member is always available in the Outage Communications folder of the ITACInfo email account.
+ITAC will ensure that a draft email message that can be quickly and easily edited by an Information Technology Council (ITC) member is always available in the Outage Communications folder of the ITACInfo email account.

-In the case where an ITAC contact is not immediately available to send a notification to the campus, an ITC member close to the situation shall edit the draft email according to the situation and send it to the appropriate recipients.
+In the case where an ITAC contact is not immediately available to send a notification to the campus, an ITC member close to the situation will edit the draft email according to the situation and send it to the appropriate recipients.